reacfen/uninttp/README.md

     void fun() {
         X = 2; // Assignment operator works as expected

+        // If you want to access 'p' directly, you would have to do either of the two below:

         // auto a = X.p;                // This will NOT work since the C++ Standard does not allow
                                         // overloading the dot operator (yet)

-        // If you want to access 'p' directly, you would have to do either of the two below: const auto b = X->p;            // OK
-        // OR
         const auto c = uni_auto_v<X>.p; // OK

-        assert(b == c);                 // OK
+        std::cout << c << std::endl;    // 2
     }

     some_class some_obj;